se-edu/learningresources/contents/go/Go.md

 }
 ```

+Go's use of multiple returns for errors can be [contrasted with the use of exceptions in a language like Java](https://davidnix.io/post/error-handling-in-go/).
+Unlike exceptions, which can crash a program, errors are seen as regular values that are to be expected by programmers and handled accordingly.

 To deal with unexpected errors, Go also provides two mechanisms: `panic` and `recover`.

 - `panic` is similar to throwing an exception in other languages.
 An explicit call to `panic` on a function `F` stops the ordinary flow of execution of `F` at the point of the panic, executes any functions deferred by `F`, and returns to `F`'s caller.
 To the caller, `F` behaves like a call to panic.
 It triggers a `panic` in `F`'s caller, which recursively propagates up the call stack until all functions in the goroutine have returned, after which the program crashes. `panic` is used to fail fast on errors that cannot be handled gracefully.